rizumu/django-podcasting/docs/index.rst

 Optional Features
 =================

-**Thumbnailed Album Artwork**
-  Install django-imagekit_ in your project provides to get sane defaults and model support for album artwork thumbnails.
+**Thumbnailed Album Artwork** Install django-imagekit_ in your project provides to get sane defaults and model support for album artwork thumbnails.
 ImageKit may be is added to your project at point any time and the ``django-podcasting`` app will recognize and use it.
-Support for other thumbnail libraries will be considered for inclusion.
-In fact support for ImageKit was a tough decision, it may be dropped entirely before 1.0 if a less intrusive alternative is found.
+It is highly advised to use ``django-imagekit`` because thumbnailing is nontrivial.
+Support for other thumbnail libraries such as `sorl-thumbnail` will be considered for inclusion.
+Imagekit may become a requirement in 1.0 if there are no strong objections.

 **Taggable episodes and shows**
   Install django-taggit_ to provide tagging support for episodes and